IKyriazis/ikyriazis.github.io/_posts/2020-05-21-hospital-app.markdown

 Before we started programming the first iteration of our application, we had to gather "requirements".
 This consisted of creating surveys and interview questions to see how to best implement the requirements and features of our application according to potential users, such as, nurses and hospital visitors.
-After analyzing the results we obtained from our surveys and interviews, we created *user stories*, a hypothetical scenario of a user interacting with the kiosk to use a specific feature.
-Then, we assigned these user stories to each other and began programming our application.
+After analyzing the results, we obtained from our surveys and interviews, we created *user stories*, a hypothetical scenario of a user interacting with the kiosk to use a specific feature.
+Then, we assigned these user stories to members of our group and began programming our application.
 After a week of daily *scrums* (20-minute meetings where everyone says what they did the past day, what they're going to do today, and any problems they are facing), and almost daily 2-hour work meetings, we finished our *sprint* (goals that we set out